dbt-labs/docs.getdbt.com/website/docs/reference/model-selection-syntax.md

 # these arguments can be projects, models, directory paths, tags, or sources
 $ dbt run --models tag:nightly my_model finance.base.*

+# use methods and intersections for more complex selectors
 $ dbt run --models path:marts/finance,tag:nightly,config.materialized:table
 ```